-In the afternoon we will collect for a mid-afternoon flight to Lima.
-On arrival we will collect you and transfer you to your hotel in Miraflores for the evening.
-This evening is a good opportunity to head out for a well-deserved meal and discover why Lima is considered to be the gastronomic heart of South America.
+In the afternoon we will collect you for a mid-afternoon flight to Lima.
+On arrival in Lima, we will collect you and transfer you to your hotel in Miraflores for the evening.
+This evening is a good opportunity to head out for a well earned meal and discover why Lima is considered to be the gastronomic heart of South America.

 Day 10: Morning tour of Lima, transfer to Lima Airport

 Lima City is integral part of the history of Peru and showcases more than 4,000 years of South American history.
-It was official founded in 1535 before most other well-known South America cities, and was once one of the most important trading, political and administrative settlement of the Spanish Viceroyalty.
-Today we will take you on a half day tour of the city to discover a little about its complex and interesting past.
-The tour combines visits to Plaza de Armas, the Church and Convent of Santo Domingo, the pre-Columbian Temple of Huallamarca in the business district of San Isidro, and the modern day El Parque del Amor.
+It was official founded in 1535 pre-dating most other well-known South America cities, and was once one of the most important trading, political and administrative settlements of the Spanish Viceroyalty.
+Today we will take you on a half day tour of the city to give you insight to its complex and colorful past.
+The tour combines visits to the Plaza de Armas, the Church and Convent of Santo Domingo, the pre-Columbian Temple of Huallamarca in the business district of San Isidro, and the modern day El Parque del Amor.

 Due to our fixed departures on the Inca Trail, this tour can start any Monday, Wednesday or Saturday from May – October.
 For other times of the year please request availability.
 The Inca Trail is closed during the entire month of February.

 Cusco, the Sacred Valley, classic 4 days Inca Trail, Machu Picchu & Lima.